-- Make themselves aware of the content of this policy and successfully complete any relevant E-safety training required by the school. - Be responsible for contributing to the positive re-enforcement of safe behaviours through their day-to-day interaction with students and technology, reinforcing the 4 Cs message often (Content, Commerce, Conduct and Contact) - Make every effort to ensure that students' use of chrome books in their lessons, when allowed, is for legitimate educational purposes and not for texting, accessing social networking sites or recording audio, video or still imagery without permission. - Ensure that appropriate E-safety information and materials are readily available for students use.
-For example, through posters, the school's website, social media and/or learning platforms. - Act as good role models in their use of IT, the Internet and mobile devices.

-• Monitor the E-safety tools and report any vulnerabilities to their immediate line manager, the Deputy Headteacher: School Continuity, Safety and Wellbeing and Trust Network Manager.
+- Make themselves aware of this policy's content and successfully complete any relevant Esafety training required by the school. - Be responsible for contributing to the positive re-enforcement of safe behaviours through their day-to-day interaction with students and technology, reinforcing the 4 Cs message often (Content, Commerce, Conduct and Contact) - Be proactive in monitoring student on-line behavior in lessons using SENSO (Cloud-Based Platform for.
+Device Monitoring and Management) to ensure that internet access is for legitimate educational purposes and not for texting, accessing social networking sites or recording audio, video or still imagery without permission. - Ensure that appropriate E-safety information and materials are readily available for students use.
+For example, through posters, the school's website, social media and/or learning platforms. - Act as good role models in their use of IT, the Internet and mobile devices. - Monitor the E-safety tools and report any vulnerabilities to their line manager and the IT support team and/or Trust Network Manager.